Why do people choose to cold cap?

 First and foremost, it allows them to maintain a sense of normalcy and control during an otherwise challenging time.
 By preserving their hair, patients can feel more confident and comfortable in their appearance, which can have a positive impact on their emotional well-being.
 It’s like being able to keep one’s hair amidst the chaos of chemo.

 Cold capping may also help patients to maintain privacy and control over their illness.
-For many cancer patients, hair loss can be a visible sign of their condition, which can lead to unwanted attention or pity from others.
-By keeping their hair, patients can avoid this kind of attention and may feel more empowered to control the narrative around their illness.
+For many cancer patients undergoing chemo, hair loss can be a visible sign of their condition, which can lead to unwanted attention or pity from others.
+By using scalp cooling during chemo, patients can keep their hair and avoid this kind of attention.
+This may help them feel more empowered to control the narrative around their illness.

 Is cold capping guaranteed to work every time?